braskielab/Cortical_QC_Tool/README.md

 # Cortical QC Tool
-Software Demonstation done at Demonstrated at OHBM 2019
+Software Demonstation presented at OHBM 2019

 Steps to use in a bash en